sarmadsaleem333/Data-Analyst-AI-Agent/README.md

 ## 10. Reflection

 ### What was hardest
 Balancing agent flexibility with factual reliability.
 Free-tier LLMs vary in tool-calling reliability — some attempts to call tools produce malformed JSON, requiring the regex fallback parser.
 The loop had to support both structured and freeform responses while still grounding every number in a tool result.

+Qwen consistently outperformed the OpenAI-compatible models available on the same free tier.
+Falling back to those models degraded answer quality, so the final design deliberately keeps Qwen as the sole production model and surfaces a wait message on rate-limit errors instead of switching.

 The critic agent was also non-trivial: it needed to distinguish between "number not in tool output but correctly derived" (acceptable) and "number fabricated entirely" (hallucination).
 The heuristic approach (flag numbers >5 not found in tool outputs) catches most cases but has false positives on derived ratios.

 ### What I learned
 - Good agent behavior comes from orchestration and prompt engineering together — prompt alone is insufficient.
 - Threshold tuning on the model side had more business impact than switching algorithms.
 - Restricting code execution context (safe builtins, no filesystem access) is essential when exposing "execute code" as a tool.
 - Evaluation is the hardest part to get right — automated scoring of natural-language answers is inherently lossy.
+- Staying on the strongest model (even with temporary rate-limit pauses) yields more trustworthy evaluation numbers than silent fallback to weaker models.

 ### What I would improve with more time
 - Add strict numeric citation provenance (trace each number in the answer back to the exact tool call that produced it).
 - Expand the eval set to 25+ questions with human-graded gold answers.
 - Add conversation memory persistence across Streamlit sessions.
-- Add retry logic with exponential backoff for Groq rate limits.
+- Add retry logic with exponential backoff / explicit “wait ~20 min” handling for Groq rate limits (already partially implemented via user messaging).

 ---